davidtchiu/davidtchiu.github.io/teaching/cs161/lab5.circleDrawer/index.md

 - After you're done, close out the code window.
 Right click on the `Tester` class and call the main method (Don't create a new `Tester` object on the workbench).
 You should again see the green and red circles drawn. -->

-- Now go back in the `CircleDrawer` class and take a look at `drawCircles()` and `eraseCircles()`.
+- Now go back in the `CircleDrawer` code and take a look at `drawCircles()` and `eraseCircles()`.
 Their code looks pretty innocuous and straightforward.
 Calling them will make both circles visible or invisible, respectively, but... that's assuming that our `first` and `second` fields actually refer to actual `Circle` objects, and not `null`.

+  - Create a `CircleDrawer` object using its default constructor (that's the one with no inputs).
+  - Inspect it, and see that `first` and `second` both point to `null` (no arrows to circle objects as before).
-Let's test what happens if you tried to call these methods after running the default constructor.
+  - Let's see what happens if you tried to call `drawCircles()` or `eraseCircles()`.

-- Go back into the main method in the Tester class, and comment out everything we'd written earlier.
-Create a `CircleDrawer` using the default constructor, which sets both circles to null.
-Then call `drawCircles()` on this CircleDrawer.
-If you run `main()`, the program should crash with a `"NullPointeException."` That's bad news -- it means our code isn't all that robust.
+  - The program should crash with a `"NullPointerException."` That's bad news -- it means our code isn't all that robust.

-  Back in the `CircleDrawer` class, add necessary changes to `drawCircles()` and `eraseCircles()` so that no action is taken if either field refers to `null` (use an if-statement to check if either field is `==` to `null`), otherwise both are drawn.
+- Back in the `CircleDrawer` code, add necessary changes to `drawCircles()` and `eraseCircles()` so that no action is taken if either field refers to `null` (use an if-statement to check if each field is `==` to `null`), otherwise both are drawn.
 Make sure you test these out after you're done.

 - Go back in the `CircleDrawer` class.
 Write a method `drawLarger()` that draws only the larger of the two circles.
 The smaller one should be hidden.